 Many notable inventions took place in Massachusetts, particularly during the Industrial Revolution.
 The machines, tools, equipment and greater scientific knowledge in the 19th century allowed for more experiments which led to new discoveries and inventions.
-Some such Massachusetts inventions was the telephone, vulcanized rubber and the game of basketball.
+Some such Massachusetts inventions were the telephone, vulcanized rubber and the game of basketball.

 To learn more about the industrial revolution, check out my article on the Best Books About the Industrial Revolution.